amaan-igs/ERPNext-IGS/README.md

 ```

 Final Steps
 Wait for approximately 5 minutes for the ERPNext site to be created, or check the logs of the create-site container.
-You can then access ERPNext on port 8080 with the following credentials: username: Administrator, password: admin.
+You can then access ERPNext on port 8080.